 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!

 How Do I Choose a Bank?

-Another fee to watch for is the overdraft fee, which currently averages just over $33 .
+These fees can run about $30.
 For students who may not keep a lot of money in a checking account, an overdraft fee could end up being more than the total account balance.

 College students might also want to consider researching interest rates.
-If building up a savings account for post-college expenses or loan payments is a priority, it could be helpful to look into a bank that offers high-yield savings accounts, which typically earn a higher interest rate than checking accounts.
+If building up a savings account for post-college expenses or loan payments is a priority, it could be helpful to look into a bank that offers high-yield savings accounts, which typically earn a higher interest rate than checking or traditional savings accounts.

 Some banks may offer mobile check deposit through an app, which could mean even fewer trips to a physical bank branch.